-Outreach and awareness campaigns help industry to understand their obligations in terms of the national non-proliferation legislation and how to comply with the requirements thereof.
+Outreach and awareness campaigns assist industry to understand their obligations in terms of the national nonproliferation legislation and how to comply with the requirements thereof.
 The role of the Non-Proliferation Secretariat in this regard is to ensure that information is readily available through various mechanisms.

-The Council implemented an awareness and outreach programme through the Compliance, Liaison and Enforcement Unit of the Non-Proliferation Secretariat during the period under review, which included three industry visits, and two in-person outreach sessions targeting all the companies that are registered with the Council and involved in controlled items, across all the sectors of industry.
-The purpose of the in-person outreach sessions were mainly to introduce to industry the newly published Code of Conduct regulations and the amended Government Notices.
+The Council implemented an awareness and outreach programme through the Compliance, Liaison and Enforcement Unit of the Non-Proliferation Secretariat.
+During the period under review, there were six physical industry visits and 11 virtual outreach sessions, two of which were a result of responses received from a survey conducted by the Secretariat on 12 December 2022 to gauge whether industry members preferred in-person or virtual outreach sessions.
+The two virtual sector-specific outreach sessions comprised Chemical and Biological, and Missile and Nuclear industry sessions.

-Futhermore, there were virtual interactions with industry on legislative developments, and other government stakeholders, including the Prudential Authority and the FIC on matters related to counter-proliferation financing.
+Furthermore, there were virtual interactions with industry, on legislative developments and other government institutions' activities which are related to the non-proliferation mandate of the Council.
+The outreach session hosted in-conjunction with the Provisional Technical Secretariat (PTS) of the CTBTO highlighted the responsibilities of the South African station operators and gave South African scientists insight to opportunities within the PTS.

-Table 2: Industry outreach interventions for 2021/22

-Outreach Interventions on Code of Conduct

-Sector Venue Date

-Various Durban 17 March 2022

-Various Cape Town 24 March 2022